Why your shaving cream is watery and what to do about it?

 • Sensitive Skin Care

 Careful selection of shaving cream is crucial for individuals with sensitive skin.
-Look for shaving creams that are specially formulated for sensitive skin, as they contain soothing and anti-irritation ingredients.
+Look for shaving creams specially formulated for sensitive skin containing soothing and anti-irritation ingredients.

 An excellent option for sensitive skin is to pre-apply a quality oil before the shaving cream.
 This layer of oil further reduces friction between the razor and the skin, minimizing the chance of irritation and razor burns.
 Check out this article from the American Academy of Dermatology for more on shaving sensitive skin.